-- The Construction Certificate is not to be issued unless the Certifying Authority is satisfied the required levy payable, under Section 34 of the Building and Construction Industry Long Service Payments Act 1986, has been paid.
-Reason: To ensure that the levy is paid. - 29.
-An Environmental Enforcement Service Charge must be paid to Council prior to the issue of a Construction Certificate.
+23. The Construction Certificate is not to be issued unless the Certifying Authority is satisfied the required levy payable, under Section 34 of the Building and Construction Industry Long Service Payments Act 1986, has been paid.

+Reason: To ensure that the levy is paid.

+24. An Environmental Enforcement Service Charge must be paid to Council, or evidence provided that this fee has already been paid for the site, prior to the issue of a Construction Certificate.
 The fee will be in accordance with Council's adopted 'Fees and Charges' at the time of payment.